anusha-murali/anusha-murali.github.io/CS124/fundamentals.md

     - ***Base case***: If the sub-problems are small enough, just solve them by brute force.
   - **Combine** the subproblem solutions to give a solution to the original problem.

+Merge Sort is a sorting algorithm based on divide and conquer.
+Its worst-case running time has a lower order of growth than insertion sort.

 We first define the function `merge()`, which takes two unsorted lists and outputs a single sorted list.